What to know about the LA protests as Trump deploys National Guard

 Donald Trump has authorized the deployment of 2,000 National Guard troops to Los Angeles after an immigration crackdown erupted into mass protests on Saturday.

-Footage has shown the protesters throwing rocks at law enforcement vehicles and others trying to get in the way of a Marshals Service bus after more than a hundred arrests were made.
+The first troops arrived on Sunday morning, with around 300 being dispersed over three locations in Greater Los Angeles.
+Footage has shown protesters throwing rocks at law enforcement vehicles and others trying to get in the way of a Marshals Service bus after more than a hundred arrests were made.

+On Sunday the violence continued, with state authorities urging calm and blasting the president for the “unnecessary” action that was designed to create “chaos” and “a spectacle.”

 Here, the Independent breaks down what you need to know about the unrest in LA.